Early Years, by Daniel N. Clark

 Another project we addressed early on but which has taken quite a different form in a different forum was the possibility of creating an ethnic history walking tour of Walla Walla.
 The original idea came from Phil Monfort who was impressed by the Unity Walk held annually in Richmond, Virginia past historic sites of racial oppression as a healing experience, and suggested we consider something similar here.

-My suggestion was that we ask a key member of each ethnic group represented in our area to prepare a history of their people in the valley, and that we create a walk through the downtown beginning at the site of the 1855 Treaty Council on the grounds of Whitman College, along which we would tell the story of each ethnic group which in turn entered the valley at some location significant to that group.
+We invited a key member of each ethnic group present in our area to prepare a history of their members in the valley, and that we create a walk through the downtown beginning at the site of the 1855 Treaty Council on the grounds of Whitman College, along which we would tell the story of each ethnic group which in turn entered the valley at some location significant to that group.

 For the inauguration of the walking tour, we hoped to invite the entire community to hear the stories told by representatives of each group, as well as other special activities at the various sites, including music and food.
 Afterwards, we hoped to make available a tape recording of the voices and music of each group, as well as audio equipment, a brochure and site plaques to create a permanent self-guided Ethnic History Walking Tour of Downtown Walla Walla.

-The ten groups we specifically focused on were:
+The ten groups we specifically focused on in addition to the British and general immigrants from Germany were: